Tuesday, May 29, 2012

 - Graduation 6 weeks later, getting the wings.
 And of course the graduation party with the whole batch @ the Yacht Club in Yas Island.
 We had an amazing italian dinner first at Cipriani and then we headed upstairs to one of the poshest night clubs in UAE - Allure.
 The whole night was payed for us and I got the first hand experience of the luxury and hospitality of this city.

 - Desert safari.
 First experience and the last! ;) I was scared for my life the whole time, absolutely crazy!
 But amazing at the same time and I would recommend that for anyone coming here.
-The day ended with a belly dancer show and some shish smoking under the skye full with bright stars..
+The day ended with a belly dancer show and some shish smoking under the sky full with bright stars..

 - First flight which I can never forget was Khartoum, Sudan.
 Unfortunately it was only a turnaround so not much to tell you about Sudan.